Blog

 Preventing decision fatigue at work is key to improving productivity throughout the workday and avoiding making poor choices.

-Automation plays a large role in reducing choice fatigue.
+Automation can play a large role in overcoming decision fatigue.
 The more decisions you can offload to an automated system, the more energy you can devote to mission-critical decisions.
 Daily processes, like scheduling a meeting, are relatively low-stakes decisions that nevertheless take up a lot of decision-making capacity.

 Going forward